If you're a creative type, I'm going to bet that you have plenty of ideas. You probably have ten new ideas for your craft business before breakfast.

 Step one, then, is to get yourself into a mindset in which you are not in love with your ideas, and you are willing to scrap one of them if you discover a fatal flaw that has no real solution.

-You need to be able to understand your ideas clearly, so you can assess them effectively.
+You need to understand your ideas fully, so you can assess them effectively.
 When we first come up with ideas they are not fully formed.
 We have a general impression of how something might work, but, until we think through the idea systematically, we lack necessary details and information.

-Brainstorm what the product is, and what are the special features or benefits of the product.
+Brainstorm what the product is, and note the special features or benefits of the product.
 Answer questions like:

-You don't have to do a huge amount of research at this point.
+You don't need to do a huge amount of research at this point.
 For the most part, you can just brainstorm based on what you already know.

 Now look for problems, both solvable ones and deal-breakers.